p4ulbong/EarthGuard/README.md

 - Easy Cluster Comunication Tools
 A set of libraries that aid in the communication, file tranfer and state change that needs to take place when a application cluster needs the parts of the cluster to interact.
 - [ ] Write Up
+- [ ] Structure analysis

+- Remote Filesystem Metadata Handler
+A method to contain metadata in a distributed filesystem that will allow commands like ls and find to operate 1000x faster
+- [ ] Write Up

 - AI-Defender
 - AI-Attacker